Diploma of Graphic Design

 This unit describes the skills and knowledge required to facilitate and apply communication strategies in the workplace within any industry.

-Students are required to complete all units of competency in a study block so they can meet the eligibility criteria to move onto the next study block.
-Students are required to enrol into each study block individually.
 On successful completion of each study block, you will gain a statement of attainment towards your diploma.
-On successful completion of all three study blocks, you will receive your diploma.
+On successful completion of all three study blocks, you will receive your Diploma of Graphic Design.
 The study blocks will be advised on enrolment.
 You will also receive a prescribed study plan to help manage your time and ensure all study blocks are completed in an acceptable time frame.

 Course requirements